bosr/coreos-vagrant/demo.md

     Destroyed nginx-discovery@7777.service
     Destroyed nginx@7777.service

-We can submit only the units templates and load/start instanciated units
+We can submit only the units templates and load/start an instanciated unit on any port we want (I'll pick `4444`):

     $ fleetctl submit unit-files/templates/*
     $ fleetctl start nginx@4444.service nginx-discovery@4444.service